rgl/amt-setupbin/README.md

 * A private AMT CA for the `amt.test` AMT domain.
 * The AMT domain provisioning certificate.
 * The `Setup.bin` AMT configuration file.
+* The `Setup.bin.img` USB key disk image with the AMT configuration file.

 # Usage